 Maine Coons are susceptible to hip dysplasia, hypertrophic cardiomyopathy, and spinal muscular atrophy.
-Read more about this health problem in this article.

 While these health problems, unfortunately, can’t be avoided, it’s important to keep an eye out for anything unusual in your cat so you can seek early treatment from a vet.

 If you’re still worried, make sure you check out my article ‘Top 7 Maine Coon Health Problems‘ so that you know the main health issues that affect this large cat breed.